moelgendy/FlyingCar/3d_motion_planning_project/writeup_template.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### This is a Writeup / README that includes how I addressed this planning project.
 You can submit your writeup as markdown or pdf.

 You're reading it!
 Below I describe how I addressed each rubric point and where in my code each point is handled.